lexieernst/fauci-swag-server/README.md

-# This web application allows users to buy Dr. Fauci inspired swag using the Stripe PaymentIntents integration
+# This web application allows users to buy Dr. Fauci-inspired swag using the Stripe PaymentIntents integration

 ## Setup
 To set up the app,  please make sure you have the two appropriate repositories set up.